Live-fire drill: Learning the business of design

 As a graduate from a top-tier game development school, low-level product design was my wheelhouse.
-But this was the first time I was asked to scope and schedule a product’s high-level content releases – and it needed buy-off from the person who made World of Tanks.
+But this was the first time I was asked to scope and schedule a product’s high-level content releases – and it needed buy-off from the person who designed World of Tanks.

 This was easily the biggest challenge of my career, and our company was flying me to Wargaming’s headquarters in Belarus to get the job done.